 The Mineral King and Cedar Grove areas are open only in spring through fall, while Grant Grove, Giant Forest, and Lodgepole offer both summer and winter activities.
 The Foothills area is at a lower elevation and is usually snow free year-round.

 Check our park maps for the locations of each of these areas.

-The Giant Forest
+The Giant Forest and Lodgepole

 A steep, winding road leads to a place of rugged beauty: Mineral King Valley.
 At 7800 feet (2375 m), it's the highest place you can go in these parks by vehicle.
-Trails here lead to wilderness destinations.
-Be prepared; there is no gasoline or electricity in this remote area.
-Marmots are active here and precautions are recommended to protect your vehicle from damage, especially in spring and early summer.
-The upper portion of Mineral King Road is open from late May to late October.
+The Mineral King subalpine valley consists of both dense forests of pine, sequoia, and fir and colorful granite and shale landscapes.